-If you’re (still) into film photography, Jim Grey has put together a long list of film photography blogs you’ll want to follow.
-I have two 35mm Pentax SLRs loaded with film (Fujicolor Pro 400H and Kodak ColorPlus 200), but I won’t finish shooting the film rolls for many months.
+If you're (still) into film photography, Jim Grey has put together a long list of film photography blogs you'll want to follow.
+I have a Pentax Spotmatic II and Pentax ES II loaded with Fujicolor Pro 400H and Kodak ColorPlus 200 respectively, but I won’t finish shooting the film rolls for many months.
 The cost of purchasing and developing these two film rolls is nearly the cost of one of the 300Mb/s 32GB SDHC UHS-II cards I recently bought.
-And if you’re a fan of the “film look”, I think there are many excellent films presets (or create your own) to help you make that look.
+And if you're a fan of the "film look", I think there are many excellent films presets (or create your own) to help you make that look.

 The expense and inflexibility of photographic films are some reasons that I abandoned 35mm films for digital over 20 years ago.
 Still, these websites are fun to read, and I think that’s what it’s all about, isn’t it?